Academic Counseling

 Flexibility

 Flexibility is a main focus of Academic Counseling.
-Counselors gauge where the student is, meet them there, work with them to determine the best plan for moving forward, and then set that plan in motion.
+Specialists gauge where the student is, meet them there, work with them to determine the best plan for moving forward, and then set that plan in motion.

 • gear icon